 Singapore Changi (SIN) is a major international hub known for full-service carriers and extensive transfer connections, while Seletar (XSP) serves primarily regional and business turboprop/private flights.
 Changi is typically seen as a premium, well-equipped airport about 20–25 km east of the city center; the MRT Airport Line links terminals to downtown in roughly 30–40 minutes with fares usually in the low single-digit SGD range, and taxis take about 20–30 minutes depending on traffic for a higher fare.
 Seletar sits northeast closer to suburban business districts, with ground transport mainly by taxi or private transfer taking 20–30 minutes.
 Pros: Changi offers wide amenities, frequent flights and smooth transfers; Con: it can be busier and slightly farther by road.
 Seletar’s advantage is quick access for niche routes, though facilities and public transport options are more limited.

-The cheapest flight ticket from Beijing to Singapore according to data for the last 48 hours costs $99
+The cheapest flight ticket from Beijing to Singapore according to data for the last 48 hours costs $139

 Often the best time to buy tickets from Beijing to Singapore is 2 months before departure.

-Based on statistics over the past years, the lowest prices for flights from Beijing to Singapore can be found flying in these months: November, March, May.
+Based on statistics over the past years, the lowest prices for flights from Beijing to Singapore can be found flying in these months: June, October, September.

-The fastest flights from Beijing to Singapore start from 6 hours 10 minutes in the air.
+The fastest flights from Beijing to Singapore start from 8 hours 15 minutes in the air.

-The following airlines operate direct flights on the route Beijing — Singapore: Singapore Airlines, Air China, China Eastern Airlines
+The following airlines operate direct flights on the route Beijing — Singapore: China Eastern Airlines, Singapore Airlines, Air China

-The cost of a one-way flight from Beijing to Singapore ranges from $97 (November 2025) to $175 (April 2026).
-On average, the ticket price is about $130–$131.
+The cost of a one-way flight from Beijing to Singapore ranges from $136 (June 2026) to $200 (November 2026).
+On average, the ticket price is about $166–$169.